 Planning for Future Incapacity

 Our attorneys advise clients concerned with the possibility that they may become incapable of handling their own affairs at some point in the future.
 Through the use of trusts, powers of attorney, and advance directives such as living wills and designations of health care agents and conservators, our clients can achieve peace of mind, knowing that individuals whom they trust will be able to act for them should they become unable to act for themselves.
 For more information about incapacity planning documents, watch Attorney Allison Poirier's webinar.

 If you anticipate a need for long term care for yourself or a loved one, if you have questions about eligibility of government benefits, or if you’re getting worried that you can no longer handle your finances or affairs on your own, now is the time to contact one of the Elder Law attorneys at Kahan Kerensky Capossela.
 Hiring an Elder Law attorney and planning for your future can provide peace of mind, allowing you to enjoy life to the fullest now.
 Fill out this questionnaire and call our Estate Planning Coordinator, Eva Holmes, at 860-812-1749 to schedule your Elder Law consultation.
 Completed forms can be faxed to Eva at 860-647-8302 or mailed to 45 Hartford Turnpike, P.O.
 Box 3811, Vernon, CT 06066.

-Download our FREE Emergency Information Sheet so important details are all in one place, and you and your loved ones are prepared in the event of an emergency.
+Download our FREE Emergency Medical Information Form so important details are all in one place, and you and your loved ones are prepared in the event of an emergency.